 Ethernet

-All Pigeon computers have one Ethernet interface 10/100Mbit.
-The connection status is indicated by two LEDs built-in connector.
-Each Pigeon has assigned a unique 48-bit MAC address stored in EEPROM memory.
-The default system for Pigeon is set up to get an IP address automatically from the network via DHCP.
+Pigeon computers are equipped with a single Ethernet interface operating at 10/100 Mbps.
+The connection status is visually indicated by two LEDs integrated into the connector.
+Each Pigeon is assigned a unique 48-bit MAC address, which is stored in EEPROM memory.

 ifconfig eth0